-Description The subjects comprise a semi detached two and a half storey villa.
-Accommodation On Ground Floor: Entrance Vestibule, Hallway, Lounge, Sitting Room, Dining Room, Kitchen, Shower Room.
-On First Floor: Landing, Three Bedrooms, Bathroom.
-On Attic floor: Landing, Bedroom, Study Room/Extra Bedroom.
-Gross Internal Floor Area (m2) 178 or thereby.
-Neighbourhood and Location The property is situated within an established residential area, where surrounding properties are of a similar age and style.
-Local amenities are conveniently located.
-Age Approximately 120 years.
-Weather Dry and overcast, following mixed weather conditions.
+Description The property is a two storey semi-detached house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Sitting Room, Kitchen, Utility Room, Cloakroom.
+First Floor: Landing, Four Bedrooms, Bathroom.
+Gross Internal Floor Area (m2) Approximately 164m .
+Neighbourhood and Location The property forms part of an established residential area in the village of Fairlie.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the village while more extensive facilities can be found in the nearby town of Largs.
+Age Approximately 125 years old.
+Weather It was sunny and dry, following generally mixed weather conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of brick and stone construction with an external finish of pointed stone/brickwork.
-Adjacent flashings appear to be formed in lead.
+Stone and brick construction with pointed and rendered finishes.
+The adjacent flashings are formed in lead.